Columbus Metropolitan Library: Services

 The Columbus Metropolitan Library (CML) system aims to inspire reading, share resources and connect people through their numerous programs and activities.
 Those services target various groups among its diverse patronage.
 CML provides help for adults with General Educational Development (GED) classes, technology training for basic computer knowledge, adult basic learning classes, an introductory class on the use of Microsoft Word, Job Help Centers, and classes on basic internet skills.
-To attract young children and adolescent patrons to the library, CML provides Homework Help Centers at all 23 CML locations.
+To attract young children and adolescent patrons to the library, CML provides Homework Help Centers at all 24 CML locations.
 There is also help for children who are home schooled.
 They also have several teen gaming nights and book groups - such the Summer Reading Challenge, "Comic Book Café," and the Manga & Anime club.
 Due to the growing population of Hispanics and Somalis, the library has an extensive English as a Second Language (ESL) program at several branch libraries.
 There is also Spanish reading time and technology classes taught in Spanish.

 The Ready for Kindergarten program is for preschoolers and their parents or caregivers.
 The library coordinates with teachers and schools to provide Ready for Kindergarten Storytimes and Classes.
 Storytime is also provided to children with special needs.
 The Lobby Stop program is for senior citizens in retirement apartments.
 It utilizes a specially designed truck to transport book carts with large print books, DVDs and other materials and set up a temporary library in the common areas.
 The Book by Mail program, which started in 1977, is for the homebound.
 Large print books and other materials are mailed monthly or bi-monthly through the US postal system.

+The Library offers a unique Dial-A-Story services that provides 24/7 access to recorded content.
+Patrons can call 614-924-1800 from any phone and use the menu to navigate to various recordings.
+Children will especially enjoy story time on Dial-A-Story as it requires no internet access to use.